The advent of fully variational quantum eigensolvers using a hybrid multiresolution approach: Numerical Demonstrations

 \section{Numerical Demonstrations}

 The following subsections summarize numerical demonstrations of our proposed multiresolution quantum framework described in Section~\ref{sec:methodology} on selected test systems.
-We commence by highlighting basic features of the orbital refinement compared to the previous PNO approximation on simple (effective) two-electron model systems (H$_2$, LiH) before continuing with chemically more interesting systems (BeH$_2$ and H$_4$).
+We commence with one of the largest possible systems for the orbital refinement implementation presented in this work, cyclohexane with 36 electrons active electrons in 36 spatial (72 spin-) orbitals.
+Subsequently, we highlight the fundamental features of orbital refinement compared to the previous PNO approximation on simple (effective) two-electron model systems (H$_2$, LiH) before continuing with chemically more interesting systems (BeH$_2$ and H$_4$).
 In the latter, we will in particular highlight the influence of an approximate VQE Ansatz (leading to a qubit wavefunction with varying quality across the molecular instances) on the basis refinement. \\

 In Tab.~\ref{tab:notation} we summarize the notation used within this work.
 It follows the standard pattern: WFN/BASIS($N_e$, $N_q)$, where WFN refers to the method employed to represent the second quantized many-electron wavefunction (or quantum circuit) and BASIS refers to the method employed to determine the one-electron basis functions (spatial orbitals) that define the second quantized Hamiltonian~\eqref{eq:Hamiltonian-second-discretized}.
 The numbers $N_e$ and $N_q$ refer to the number of active electrons and qubits, respectively (the latter being equal to the number of spin-orbitals) for our multi-configurational wavefunction \textit{ansatz}.\\